Want helpful HVAC tips and tricks sent to your inbox? Get the Newsletter

-If your winters average around 30-40 degrees F, heat pumps are the perfect fit for your home.
+If your winters average around 30-40 degrees F, heat pumps could be the perfect fit for your home.
 A climate like the Southeast that has milder winters works well for a heat pump.
 In addition, locations with low electric rates are prime candidates for heat pumps.

-If your winters are bitterly cold and have temperatures consistently below freezing.
+If your winters are bitterly cold and have temperatures consistently below freezing a furnace may be the best choice for you.
 Furnaces fare better in cold-weather climates because they don’t depend on the outdoor temperatures to convert to heat.

 THE BOTTOM LINE

 Your best resource for choosing the ideal heating solution for your home is your local Trane Comfort Specialist.
 You’ll get a customized recommendation based on your preferences and the specific needs of your home.